ADFD/adfd/adfd/site/README.md

 ## Render Topic directly from DB

-* fetch topicId from slug
+* fetch topicId from site description
 * try to fetch topic directly from db (make Page object from it)
 * If fails: try to fetch topic from filesystem
 * somehow mark the topic as live view or from file visibly